annazacharia27/dragen-docs/ngs_study_docs/source/fastqc.rst

 - Average genome-wide coverage
 - Uniformity across genome or panel
 - Percentage genome covered at ≥10x
-- Coverage by chromosome (autosomes, chrX, chrY, MT)
+- Coverage by chromosome (autosomes, chrX, chrY, Mitochondrial chromosome(MT))
 - GC bias and dropout in high/low GC regions

 These reports help assess whether sequencing was successful, mapping was accurate, and the data is suitable for confident variant calling.